README file from

 - Pull the local models you want to use.

-Settings -> Local Sidekick. - Confirm:
+4. In Obsidian, open Settings -> Local Sidekick.

 - Open the sidebar and click